4.6/5 - (23 votes)

 Silage is formed by sealing and fermenting plant feeds with more water content, and corn silage is made by fresh corn stalk.
 It is mainly used to feed ruminants.
 Silage is more durable than fresh feed and has stronger nutrients than dry feed.
 In addition, the silage storage occupies a small area and there is no fire problem.
 Silage has a sour smell, soft and juicy, good palatability, rich nutrition, and is good for long-term storage.
 It is an excellent source of feed for livestock.

-Silage Or Corn Silage
+Silage or Corn Silage

-Silage Or Corn Silage
+Silage or Corn Silage

 What Are the Raw Materials of Silage?